Blockstream/satellite/README.md

 ## 1.Ideal Mounting Location
 Before mounting your satellite antenna, it is important to ensure you find the ideal mounting location.

-To find the ideal location to place your antenna, first use the following tool to find the correct azimuth and elevation. [embed dish alignment tool].
+To find the ideal location to place your antenna, first use the following tool to find the correct azimuth and elevation. http://blockstream.com/satellite/satellite (click on the satellite dish icon in the upper right).

 After entering your address or latitude/longitude, this tool will give you three parameters: